da0x/catcsv/README.md

 # catcsv

-This is a simple command line tool to view CSV files in your terminal.
-The output will be formatted into an easy to view box.
+View your CSV files in your terminal.
+The output is a formatted table.

 ## Installation